-University official authorized to resolve allegations or impose sanctions for students alleged to have violated community standards.
+University official authorized to resolve allegations or impose outcomes for students alleged to have violated community standards.
 This person is usually a housefellow or college liaison, but the dean of students or designee may also act as an adjudicator.

-The person(s) or group bringing allegations forward in the student conduct process.
+The person(s) or group bringing allegations forward in the community standards process.
 In cases where there is no individual bringing forward an allegation, the university may act as complainant.
 Further, in cases where there is a community member bringing forward an allegation, a university official may serve as co-complainant where the university determines that a broader community interest exists to safeguard the welfare of the university community and when the potential outcome in such a case could include separation from the university.

 The Student Affairs staff member who facilitates a University Disciplinary Committee hearing.
 Moderators are appointed and trained by the Office of Community Standards & Integrity.
 The hearing runs at their discretion according to process guidelines.